 But there is more to Geach's objection.
 It shows that on Brentano's theory the term “exists”, like the copula “is”, can be used in two different ways.
 It can either be used to express a judgement or to talk about a judgement made by someone (possibly by oneself).
 We have already seen how Brentano uses this distinction for separating judgement and presentation, and for analysing A-judgements without invoking negative concepts.
 He also needs to make use of this distinction when it comes to conditional judgements.
 The judgement “If A exists, then B does not exist” might then be analysed as “It is impossible correctly both to accept A and to reject B”, which can be expressed in existential form as “Someone who can correctly accept A and reject B does not exist”.
 (This analysis is suggested in Chisholm 1982, p.36).

 In this way Brentano's theory of judgement may be applicable to a wider range of complex judgements (see Pasquarella 1987).
-Even if these extensions are rejected as unnecessarily complicated however, Brentano's existential analysis offers a viable alternative to the propositional theory at least for some basic kinds of judgements, like the ones used in syllogistic.
+Even if these extensions are rejected as unnecessarily complicated, Brentano's existential analysis offers a viable alternative to the propositional theory for basic kinds of judgements, like the ones used in syllogistic.
 This may not be very significant from the point of view of modern logic, which does not distinguish between basic and non-basic judgements in this way, but it may have a considerable ontological significance.
 Brentano's theory shows how a commitment to propositional entities can be avoided at least within certain limits.
-Entities like “propositions”, “states of affairs”, “facts”, “Meinongian objectives”, etc. might therefore be introduced only for convenience, but they need not be taken ontologically seriously.
-Any stronger commitment to such entities remains therefore dubious, and it is for this reason that Brentano came to reject the correspondence theory of truth.
+Entities like “propositions”, “states of affairs”, “facts”, “Meinongian objectives”, etc. might be introduced for convenience, but they need not be taken ontologically seriously.
+Any stronger commitment to such entities remains dubious.
+It is for this reason that Brentano came to reject the correspondence theory of truth.
 Judgements are true, according to his existential thesis, because certain entities exist (or do not exist), not because certain entities “correspond” to our judgements.
 (Advocates of a correspondence theory have criticized Brentano precisely for this reason.
 See Schlick 1925, pp.60ff and 176ff).

 In the second half of the 19th century logic freed itself from the constraints of the Aristotelian tradition.
 This move is often linked with the demise of “psychologism”, the view that logic needs to be based on psychology.
 Mathematical logicians like Bolzano and Frege established modern logic as a strictly non-psychological, “objective” discipline.
 From this point of view Brentano appears as one of the last advocates of the “old logic”, and his theory as a final attempt at providing a psychological foundation for logic.

-It is true that Brentano rejected the idea of a “mathematical logic” as he found it in the writings of George Boole (see Psychology, Appendix X).
-Nevertheless, as we have noticed, there are important points of convergence between Brentano's and Frege's views (of which neither of them seems to have been aware): (1) judgement is distinct from predication, (2) existence is not a first-level predicate, (3) logical analysis must penetrate the linguistic expressions which often disguise the form of our judgements.
+In pursuing this project, Brentano expected very little form the rising “mathematical logic”, as he found it in the writings of George Boole (see Psychology, Appendix X).
+It is surprising that despite this deep disagreement about Psychologism, there is still substantial common ground left between Brentano and Frege.
+Of course, neither of them was aware that they converged on the following three points: (1) judgement is distinct from predication, (2) existence is not a first-level predicate, (3) logical analysis must penetrate the linguistic expressions which often disguise the form of our judgements.
 But this is not all.
-There is even more agreement between Brentano and modern logic, however, when one compares them with the old syllogistic logic.
+There is even more agreement between Brentano and modern logic when one compares them with the old syllogistic logic.